kurianvijay/QA_profile/README.md

 **[ERP Training & Solutions Ltd](https://www.webdigi.co.uk/)** (June 2020 &mdash; September 2020)
 **Software Developer In Test Internship**

-Currently working on testing a new feature for GIC World Ltd (an ERP client) range of solutions, a new inventory management system.
+Worked on testing a new feature for GIC World Ltd (an ERP client), a new inventory management system.

 • Involved in building automation framework from scratch with Selenium WebDriver POM framework in Java

-• Responsible for API testing using POSTMAN

 • Defect triaging and working closely with development team, business analysts and solution architects